nathsmo/graph-gen/README.md

 Michael Hay, Gerome Miklau, David Jensen, Don Towsley, and Philipp Weis.
 [Resisting Structural Re-identification in Anonymized Social Networks](http://www.vldb.org/pvldb/1/1453873.pdf)
 VLDB 2008.

+**THIS CODE IS AN ADAPTATION OF THE CODE FOUND HERE: https://github.com/michaelghay/graph-gen MADE BY MICHAEL HAY** we just adapted the code for SNACS course at Leiden University and updated the libraries to work as of Dec 2022

 ## Installation